savonet/book/introduction.md

 Liquidsoap will always be free, but this does not prevent companies from selling products based on the language (and there are quite a number of those, be they graphical interfaces, web interfaces, or providing webradio tools as part of larger journalism tools) or services around the language (such as consulting).
+The main constraint imposed by the license is that if you distribute a modified version of Liquidsoap, say with some new features, you have to provide the user with the source code containing your improvements.

 ### A bit of history